aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 and rasterised to match inputs.
 Then orchards and shrubs-low forest stands from [Landscape classification](#Ch05.03) are selected (values equal to 420 or 620 are reclassified to value 1, others as 0).
 The first layer is then covered over the second.
-Once covered, the layer is aggregated to EGV resolution with the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
-Finally, the layer is standardised by subtracting the arithmetic mean and dividing by root mean squared error.
+Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r